instedd/facility-public-portal/README.md

 ## Importing data

 See [this guide](docs/importing.md) to learn about data schema.

 See [this guide](docs/google_sheets_upload_setup.md) to setup file uploading using Google Sheets links.

+Take a look at [these examples](docs/google_apps_scripts.md) to see some examples of how can Google Spreadsheets be curated before importing them into LabMap.